shreyas-jk/Amazon-Review-Scrapper/README.md

 python amazon-review-scrapper.py --u "[url]" --n 3 --i 7
 ```
 Above command will download reviews from [n] pages with an interval of 7 secs.

+## Note
+The [url] needs to be the Amazon product url, not the review page url.